 For more information regarding child labor laws refer to the Department of Labor guidelines.

 - DOL Fact Sheet P725: Wage Requirements for Interns in For-Profit Businesses

 - DOL Fact Sheet P726: Wage Requirements for Interns in Not-For-Profit Businesses

 - DOL Fact Sheet P727: Rules For Government Volunteers, Students, Trainees, and Interns

 New York State Child Labor Laws

-The coordinator must be knowledgeable about New York State and federal labor laws wage and hour regulations, Workers’ Compensation Insurance, employment fringe benefits, and the regulations and responsibilities of the local school district.
-In-depth information can be obtained in the latest issues of Laws Governing the Employment of Minors in New York State and other publications available from New York State Department of Labor (NYSDOL) regional offices.
+The coordinator must be knowledgeable about New York State Laws Covering Employment of Minors and federal labor laws wage and hour regulations, Workers’ Compensation Insurance, employment fringe benefits, and the regulations and responsibilities of the local school district.

 It should be the policy of the school district/BOCES to maintain student records according to the Records Retention and Disposition Schedule as outlined below:

 - Memorandums of agreement, training plans, parent/guardian permission forms, student’s timesheets, and work summaries, and similar work-based learning records: six (6) years from when the student graduates or would have normally graduated from school